 Our experience shows that companies implementing an effective change management program show better results in employee commitment and productivity after a deal closes.
 In addition to leadership, culture, organization and communications, the important drivers of change management in M&A Integration—policies and procedures, incentives, and employee onboarding—can smooth the rough road to people integration.

 Unless employees are motivated and aligned, a transformational deal’s most ambitious strategic goals may be at risk.
 Central oversight and active executive-level support for change management can help choreograph this stubbornly difficult area of M&A Integration.
 We spoke with a few executives to get their thoughts on the importance of effective change management.
-Hear what they had to say in our new Change Management video and check out the whole video series on our website.
+Hear what they had to say in our new Change Management videos below and check out the whole video series on our website.